BenjaminBLi/integ120/nondeclarative knowledge.md

 This is personal knowledge that's instinctual or had to explain.
-Something like how to sightread music can be considered nondeclarative
+Something like how to sightread music can be considered nondeclarative.
+Similarly, our own [[perception and cultural prisims]] that tint our view of the world are considered nondeclarative knowledge as they are internalized and are hard to describe. [[cognitive heuristics]] are typically also nondeclarative.